pbor/gitea/README.md

 ## Overview

 - Please see the [Documentation](http://gitea.io/docs/intro/) for project design, known issues, and change log.
-- See the [Trello Board](https://trello.com/b/uxAoeLUl/gogs-go-git-service) to follow the develop team.
+- See the [Issues](https://github.com/go-gitea/gitea/issues) to follow the develop team.
 - Want to try it before doing anything else?
-Do it [online](https://try.gogs.io/unknwon/gogs) or go down to the **Installation -> Install from binary** section!
+Do it [online](http://try.gitea.io) or go down to the **Installation -> Install from binary** section!
 - Having trouble?
 Get help with [Troubleshooting](http://gitea.io/docs/intro/troubleshooting.md).
 - Want to help with localization?
 Check out the [guide](http://gitea.io/docs/features/i18n.html)!